As Made-To-Order DNA Gets Cheaper, Keeping It Out Of The Wrong Hands Gets Harder

 "We can actually finally afford to write this code, and we can write much more of it," says Boyle.
 "We're coming up with thousands of new designs on a computer, printing out the DNA for them, booting up that DNA, seeing what it does and then iterating on those designs."

 When he says printing out DNA, he means it literally.
-The technology used for ink jet printing has been adapted to print short fragments of DNA onto glass slides.
+The technology used for Inkjet printing has been adapted to print short fragments of DNA onto glass slides.
 Those fragments then get assembled into larger and larger pieces in a highly automated process.

 All this synthetic DNA can be inserted into bacteria, yeast, fungi or even mammalian cells.
 Ginkgo Bioworks' customers want to turn them into tiny factories that can spew out useful products like enzymes or food ingredients.